hashicorp/terraform-provider-consul/website/docs/d/acl_auth_method.html.markdown

 * `description` - The description of the ACL Auth Method.
 * `type` - The type of the ACL Auth Method.
 * `config` - The configuration options of the ACL Auth Method.
+* `display_name` - An optional name to use instead of the name attribute when displaying information about this auth method.
+* `max_token_ttl` - The maximum life of any token created by this auth method.
+* `token_locality` - The kind of token that this auth method produces.
+This can be either 'local' or 'global'.
+* `namespace_rule` - (Enterprise Only) A set of rules that control which namespace tokens created via this auth method will be created within